Knowledge Editing for Large Language Models: A Survey: Introduction

-\textsf{\textbf{Differences between this survey and existing ones.}} Several surveys have been conducted to examine various aspects of (large) language models~\cite{zhao2023survey, thirunavukarasu2023large,fan2023recommender,kalyan2022ammu,chang2023survey,kasneci2023chatgpt}.
-Nevertheless, there is still a dearth of thorough investigations that comprehensively encompass the existing literature and the continuous progress in the field of LLM editing.
-For example, recent works~\cite{wang2023aligning,min2023recent} have discussed the fine-tuning strategies to incorporate new knowledge in pre-trained LLMs with more data samples.
+\textsf{\textbf{Differences between this survey and existing ones.}} Several surveys have been conducted to examine various aspects of (large) language models~\cite{zhao2023survey,kalyan2022ammu,thirunavukarasu2023large,fan2023recommender,chang2023survey,kasneci2023chatgpt}.
+Nevertheless, there is still a dearth of thorough investigations of existing literature and continuous progress in editing LLMs.
+For example, recent works~\cite{wang2023aligning,min2023recent} have discussed the fine-tuning strategies that inject new knowledge in pre-trained LLMs with more data samples.
 However, the distinctiveness of KME, i.e., locality and generality, is not adequately discussed, which will be thoroughly analyzed in this survey.
-Two additional surveys~\cite{fei2021enriching,hu2023survey} review knowledge-enhanced language models.
-However, their main focus is on leveraging external knowledge to enhance the performance of the pre-trained LLMs, without addressing the editing task based on specific knowledge.
-To the best of our knowledge, the most related paper to our survey is ~\cite{yao2023editing}, which provides a brief overview of KME and concisely discusses the advantages of KME methods and their challenges.
+Two other surveys~\cite{fei2021enriching,hu2023survey} review knowledge-enhanced language models.
+However, they mainly focus on leveraging external knowledge to enhance the performance of the pre-trained LLMs, without addressing the editing task based on specific knowledge.
+To the best of our knowledge, the most related work~\cite{yao2023editing} to our survey provides a brief overview of KME and concisely discusses the advantages of KME methods and their challenges.
 Nevertheless, the investigation lacks a thorough examination of more details of KME, e.g., categorizations, datasets, and applications.
+The following work~\cite{zhang2024comprehensive} additionally includes experiments with classic KME methods.
 Another recent work~\cite{wang2023easyedit} proposes a framework for KME that unifies several representative methods.
 This work focuses on the implementation of KME techniques, with less emphasis on the technical details of different strategies.
-More recently, a work~\cite{pinter2023emptying} discusses the limitations of KME methods regarding the faithfulness of edited models, while it is relatively short and lacks a more comprehensive introduction to all existing methods.
-Considering the rapid advancement of KME techniques, we believe it is imperative to review details of all representative KME methods, summarizing the commonalities while discussing the uniqueness of each method, and discuss open challenges and prospective directions in the domain of KME, which will facilitate the further advancement of the field.
+A more recent study~\cite{pinter2023emptying} discusses the limitations of KME methods regarding the faithfulness of edited models, while it is relatively short and lacks a more comprehensive introduction to all existing methods.
+Considering the rapid advancement of KME techniques, we believe it is imperative to review the details of all representative KME methods, summarize the commonalities while discussing the uniqueness of each method, and discuss open challenges and prospective directions in the domain of KME to facilitate further advancement.